 Budget Request: This budget proposal includes funds for personnel and good and services.
 The personnel salaries and benefits total \$2.24 million annually for 21.3 full-time equivalents (FTEs), including indirect costs.
 Over 95% of the FTEs would be directly allocated towards increasing monitoring and evaluation capacity.
 The estimated need for goods and services, including vehicle costs, field equipment and maintenance, lab analysis to process genetic and age data totals \$801,196 in the first year and \$647,396 annually thereafter.
-In total, the biennium budget request is \$5.9 million.
+In total, the biennial 2023-25 budget request needed to implement this plan is \$5.9 million.